lawrennd/snippets/_business/includes/five-ps-framework-africa.md

 \slides{
 * "Fundamentals that work" over theoretical ideals
-* Local context and cultural alignment
+* Prioritise commitment over hierarchy.
 * Avoiding harmful international interventions
 }

 \notes{DSA's principles developed from experience.
 The focus on "fundamentals that work" - understanding deployment challenges in people and social environments rather than just mathematics and compute.
 Emphasis on building with local strengths rather than importing foreign models.

-This approach aligns naturally with African cultural practices: Ubuntu philosophy supports the people-first approach, community-based decision making embodies the organic development of purpose and principles, and traditional governance systems often prioritize wisdom over bureaucracy.}
+A governance system that prioritises wisdom over hierarchy and bureaucracy.}

 \newslide{Propagating the Model}